jfdoming/lightning-graphql/README.md

 ## Tech Stack

-We will be using the PERN stack.
+We'll be using a React + GraphQL + Express stack.
 These technologies are easy to learn, allow for fast development speeds, and are popularly used in Blueprint.
+Note that we won't be using a persistent database as the focus of this demo is to illustrate how GraphQL queries are built.

-* Frontend: N/A
+* Frontend: React + Apollo Client
 * Backend: Node.js + Express.js + Apollo Server
-* Database: PostgreSQL
+* Database: N/A

 ## Setup